 In collaboration with other leaders in the sector, Millie has applied her knowledge of what the sector needs to thrive and better serve seniors to positively shape the future retirement living environment in Ontario.
 She served several terms as President of the ORCA Board of Directors covering:

-improvements to fire safety through changes to the Fire & Building Codes;
+- Improvements to fire safety through changes to the Fire & Building Codes; and

 She currently serves as a Board member of the Retirement Home Regulatory Authority (RHRA), bringing an operator’s voice and perspective to the table and in earlier years, was a VP of Education on the ORCA Board of Directors and member of the Standards Committee.